 And yet, the lies perpetuate.

-Injecting reality and busting the communications marketing myths
+Busting the communications marketing myths

 I’m eager to separate fact from fiction because it’s time to clear the fog and set the record straight.
 That said, get ready as I cut through the noise and dive into the seven myths about communications marketing that desperately need a reality check:

-• More content equals more clients.
+- More content equals more clients.
 Are you drowning your audience in an ocean of marketing materials or software documentation?
 Because it won’t magically summon clients.
 Quality beats quantity every time.
 If you want to boost your conversion rates, deliver assets that are relevant and engaging.
 Ditch the content flood and focus on the impact tsunami instead.

-• SEO is 100%-keyword centric.
+- SEO is 100%-keyword centric.
 Do you obsess over every keyword?
 Stuffing keywords into every sentence leads to a keyword monologue that sacrifices readability for search engine rankings.
 You should be building your content around topic clusters instead.
 Communications marketing isn’t a one-trick pony – it’s a comprehensive effort that includes style, substance and planning.

-• Communications marketing is a solo gig.
+- Communications marketing is a solo gig.
 Writers alone can’t deliver marketing materials that shine.
-A mix of skills is required: writers craft the narrative, SEO experts optimize for visibility, data analysts decipher performance and designers bring visuals to life.
+A mix of skills is required: writers craft the narrative.
+SEO experts optimize for visibility, data analysts decipher performance and designers bring visuals to life.
 Think symphony not a solo act.
 Success thrives on a diverse crew, not a lone wolf.

-• Marketing copy should be highly technical.
+- Marketing copy should be highly technical.
 This suggests that only the tech-savvy elite can decode the content.
-In reality, it’s intended for a variety of decision-makers with diverse needs and knowledge levels, including business managers, media professionals, investors etc. Marketing copy must strike the balance between technical accuracy and accessibility to be impactful.
+In reality, it’s intended for a variety of decision-makers with diverse needs.
+And knowledge levels, including business managers, media professionals, investors etc. Marketing copy must strike the balance between technical accuracy and accessibility to be impactful.

-• Click-bait content is the Holy Grail.
+- Click-bait content is the Holy Grail.
 How long before prospects realize they’ve been baited?
-Marcomms is aimed at building relationships, not relying on sensationalism to snag a few clicks.
+Marcomms is aimed at building relationships.
+Not relying on sensationalism to snag a few clicks.
 If you treat the Internet like the Wild West, you’re unlikely to build a crowd of engaged followers.

 Communications marketing is often misunderstood by tech professionals who dismiss it as an effort lacking in tangible outcomes.
 The truth is that your marketing copy influences every phase of the customer journey, builds trust and strengthens your business reputation (INSERT PART) while attracting clients.
-Yet less than half of B2C and B2B marketers have a documented marketing communications strategy.
+Yet less than half of B2C and B2B marketers have a clear marketing communications strategy.
 This widespread apathy towards marketing materials is mainly the result of various myths that marcomms has become shrouded in.
 And why?
 Because its chief aim is to build relationships rather than chase hard-hitting sales tactics.

 So don’t believe the hype and remember the following:

-• A content flood won’t magically boost conversions.
+- A content flood won’t magically boost conversions.

-• SEO is not all about keywords.
+- SEO is not all about keywords.

-• Brilliance demands a marcomms dream team.
+- Brilliance demands a marcomms dream team.

-• Authenticity crushes viral stunts.
+- Brand authenticity crushes viral stunts.

-• Click-baiting kills relationships.
+- Click-baiting kills relationships.

-• Long content fears?
+- Long content fears?
 Total myth.